 I wanted to tell a story about a hero who believes in love, who is filled with love, who believes in change and the betterment of mankind.
 I believe in it.
 It’s terrible when it makes so many artists afraid to be sincere and truthful and emotional, and relegates them to the too-cool-for-school department.
 Art is supposed to bring beauty to the world.

-True to her word, Jenkins has created a real story of genuine beauty and heroism.
-And judging from the response to her work, it would appear that the movie-going public, long starved on irony and self-referential cynicism, is more than ready for such stories once again.
+True to her word, Jenkins has crafted a real story of genuine beauty and heroism.
+And judging from the response to her work, it would appear the movie-going public, long starved on irony and self-referential cynicism, is more than ready for such stories once again.

 A role model for women – and men – of all ages

 Much has been made – and justifiably so – of Wonder Woman’s empowering effect on its female viewers.
-More than a few women have reported that they wept repeatedly during the movie, and not necessarily at the sad parts.
-The character of Diana, played with star-making charisma by Israeli actress Gal Gadot, embodies an irresistible blend of strength and vulnerability, courage and kindness.
+More than a few women reported that they wept during the movie, and not necessarily at the sad parts.
+The character of Diana, portrayed with luminous charisma by Israeli actress Gal Gadot, embodies an irresistible blend of strength and vulnerability, courage and kindness.
 Clearly she has resonated with a wide female audience, thrilled to have such a positive role model for their daughters after them.